arangodb/docs/3.5/oasis/getting-started.md

 description: Quick start guide on how to set up your first ArangoDB deployment in Oasis.
 title: Getting Started with ArgangoDB Oasis
 ---
-# Getting Started with ArgangoDB Oasis
+# Getting Started with ArangoDB Oasis

 The instructions below are a quick start guide on how to set up your first ArangoDB deployment in Oasis.